Five Reasons Why Your Child Should Play Sports

 They’re a part of nearly everybody’s lives in one way or another, but there are always a few people who aren’t sure of the benefits that sports have on people’s lives.

 That’s particularly true when it comes to their kids.
 Some parents are afraid of the time commitment that comes with sports, or the potential for injuries, the competitiveness, or a myriad of other concerns.
-Those concerns are understandable, but the benefits of playing sports far outweigh the drawbacks.
+Those concerns are understandable, but the benefits of kids playing sports far outweigh the drawbacks.

 Not sure about why sports should be a part of your kids’ lives?
 Here are five big reasons why you should start them in sports and never look back.